hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-com.html.md

     1. On the next page, click "VCS Providers" in the left sidebar.
     1. Click the "Add VCS Provider" button.

-2. The next page has several steps to guide you through adding a new VCS provider.
-Select "GitLab" then select "GitLab.com" from the dropdown.
+1. The "Add VCS Provider" page is divided into multiple steps to guide you through adding a new VCS provider.

+    For the first step, select "GitLab" then select "GitLab.com" from the dropdown.
+The page will move to the next step.

+Leave the page open in a browser tab.
+In the next step you will copy values from this page, and in later steps you will continue configuring Terraform Cloud.

 4. Locate the "Redirect URI," and copy it to your clipboard; you'll paste it in the next step.
 Leave this page open in a browser tab.